rfdrake/tel/README.md

     EOF

     tel -x commands.txt sw1-cisco-device

 # Bugs

 1. Sending a "#" to the router via -c will match that as a prompt if that is what your prompt is set for.  clear_accum doesn't fix this.. need to put more thought into it.

-2. I never added enablepass because my enable password was the same as access password.
-Need to think about how to do this.

 # Information